arvind6599/datastory/index.md

 ## However we remain aware of the potential confounders
-When analyzing the relationship between actor/actress experience and movie success for different time periods there are unobserved latent variables that might be implicitly affecting our results
+When analyzing the relationship between actor/actress experience and movies for different time periods there are unobserved latent variables that might be implicitly affecting our results

   - Movie-making technology: The technology available for making movies can change over time, and this could potentially impact the success of a movie.
 For example, advances in special effects or cinematography could make a movie more visually appealing and impact its box office success.